Home

 Figure F: Vertical distance to the closest non-transparent pixel above or below

-Step 3 & 4 - creating and using the lowest envelope
+Steps 3 & 4 - Creating and using the lowest envelope

-As mentioned before, step 3 and 4 run on each row independently.
+As mentioned before, steps 3 and 4 run on each row independently.
 So let’s take a specific row and look at what we should do.

 figure